PavanBharadiya/IIITB-ML-Project-Rossmann-Store-Sales/README.md

 <p>You are provided with historical sales data for Rossmann stores.
 The task is to forecast the "Sales" column for the test set.
 Please note that you need to predict only for one day.</p>

 1)All the packages required to run the code are given in "requirements.txt" file.<br>
-2)All the .py files, .csv files,report, .tex file and pickle files except "randomForest_pickle.pkl" are there in zipped folder.<br>
+2)All the .py files, .csv files,report, .tex file and pickle files except "randomForest_pickle.pkl" are there in pickle files folder.<br>
 3)You should download "randomForest_pickle.pkl" which is of size 280MB so we uploaded it in google drive which you should get from following link and keep it in same folder.<br>